natix-x/Plan-And-Dream-Web-App/README.md

 * making project structure more complex and readable
 * ability for users to delete tasks and lists
 * ability for users to cross out done tasks/lists
+* ability for users to delete theirs account